 The singlet should be washed alone (or with other singlets) in the washing machine.
 Do not wash the singlet with another laundry, especially towels.
 Many clothes contain cotton or a cotton blend, and lint will come off and cling to the singlet's fibers.
 After the singlet has presoaked, fill the washer with cool water and detergent and wash as usual.
 Never use hot water even if the singlet is white; the lettering or other trim colors may fade.

 Ban Chlorine Bleach

-Instead to whiten and brighten, use an oxygen or all-fabric bleach (OxiClean, Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names) and cool water.
-Follow the package directions as to how much product per gallon of water.
+It may be tempting to use chlorine bleach on white or even gray singlets, but it is not effective for polyester and can even damage the fabric.
+To whiten and brighten, use an oxygen or all-fabric bleach (OxiClean, Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names) and cool water.
+Follow the package directions as to how much product to use per gallon of water.
 Completely submerge the garment and allow it to soak for at least eight hours.
 Check the whiteness and stains.
 If all is looking good, wash as usual.
-If the fabric still looks dull or there are stains, mix a fresh solution and repeat.
+If the fabric still looks dull or there are stains, rinse, mix a fresh solution, and repeat.
 It may take several soakings to remove dullness.

 Forget the Heat

 Never put any part of a wrestling uniform in a clothes dryer.
 High heat causes shrinking, sets in stains, and fades colors.
 Hang the singlet to air dry away from direct sunlight.